2011 IZOD IndyCar World Championship: Criticism

 In the build-up to the event, several drivers expressed unease at the race – with Franchitti, Oriol Servià and Alex Lloyd the most vocal opponents – particularly given the high degree of banking around the circuit, with between 18 and 20 degrees of banking in the corners.
 Franchitti was quoted as saying that the track was "not suitable" for IndyCar racing, while championship rival Will Power described the race as "an accident waiting to happen".

-The field of 34 drivers was the biggest in an IndyCar series race since the 1997 Indianapolis 500.
-A typical oval track race has six to eight fewer drivers, except for the Indianapolis 500, which normally has a 33-car field (but is run at the Indianapolis Motor Speedway, which is two and a half miles in distance with a maximum banking of 9.2 degrees, as opposed to Las Vegas which is one and a half miles in distance and has banking up to 20 degrees).
+The field of 34 drivers was the biggest in an IndyCar series race since 1997.
+A typical oval track race has six to eight fewer drivers, except for the Indianapolis 500, which normally has a 33-car field, but is run at the Indianapolis Motor Speedway, which is two and a half miles in distance with a maximum banking of 9.2 degrees, as opposed to Las Vegas which is one and a half miles in distance and has banking up to 20 degrees.
 ESPN.com senior motorsports writer Terry Blount wrote: "Obviously more cars presents more danger.
 They wanted a whole lot of cars cause obviously this is their season finale and they wanted it to be a big deal.
 Some of the people that were driving in this event yesterday had no business being in it.
 Some of them had never driven on a track like this.
 That was a mistake".
 Chris Powell, president of Las Vegas Motor Speedway, defended the race, saying that the circuit had passed all of the IndyCar Series' accreditation procedures and was deemed suitable for racing.
 He also went on the record to say that despite the media reporting the concerns of several drivers over the safety of the event, none of those concerns had been raised with him.